eblerjana/pangenie/docs/source/input.rst

 Creating a PanGenie input VCF from haplotype-resolved assemblies
 -----------------------------------------------------------------

-PanGenie input VCFs can be generated from haplotype-resolved assemblies using `this pipeline <https://github.com/eblerjana/pangenie/tree/master/pipelines/prepare-vcf-from-assemblies>`_ (also see XXX).
+PanGenie input VCFs can be generated from haplotype-resolved assemblies using `this pipeline <https://github.com/eblerjana/pangenie/tree/master/pipelines/prepare-vcf-from-assemblies>`_.

 ---------------------------------------------------------